-EH 364.
+- EH 364.
 Early Modern Europe.
 Survey of political, social, economic, cultural and intellectual developments in Europe from 1450-1815.
-(3)

-EH 366.
+(3) - EH 366.
 Age of the French Revolution and Napoleon: 1700-1815.
 A study of Eighteenth Century European history with a special emphasis on the impact of the French Revolution and Napoleon.
-(3)

-EH 368.
+(3) - EH 368.
 Nineteen Century Europe.
-Provides a broad overview of the political, social, and economic development of Europe from the end of the Napoleonic Wars to the outbreak of World War I. (3)

-- EH 370.
+Provides a broad overview of the political, social, and economic development of Europe from the end of the Napoleonic Wars to the outbreak of World War I. (3) - EH 370.
 Europe in the Twentieth Century, 1914-Present.
 Two world wars and their effects, the rise of totalitarian states, Europe's changed position in the world, and efforts at European cooperation.
 (3) - EH 400.
 Topics in European History.
 Study of selected topics in European History.
 (1-3) - EH 412.
 Age of Rome.
 History of Rome: Roman Republic and Empire.
 (3) - EH 414.
 Tsarist Russia.
 Survey of Russian history from earliest times to the end of the Nineteenth Century with special emphasis on Ivan the Terrible, Peter the Great and Catherine the Great.
 (3) - EH 416.
 British History to 1688.
 Survey of the development of English political, social and economic institutions to 1688.
 (3) - EH 418.
 Modern Britain.
 Survey of British history and institutions from 1689 to the contemporary era.
+(3) - EH 480.
+Crusades.
+Study of the medieval phenomenon known as the "Crusades" through primary sources and a variety of historical perspectives, including gender history, spanning from the eleventh century to the present day.
 (3) - EH 514.
 History of Modern France.
 Survey of France from 1789 to the present.
 (3) - EH 516.
 History of Modern Germany.
 Germany in the Nineteenth and Twentieth Centuries.
 (3) - EH 518.
 History of Soviet Russia.
 The 1917 revolution and analysis of the history and policies of the U.S.S.R.
 (3) - EH 520.
 History of Spain and Portugal.
 Survey of the history of Spain and Portugal from the Roman era to the present.
 (3) - EH 527.
 Intellectual History of Europe.
 Examination of intellectual and social history of Europe from the seventeenth century to the twentieth century.
 (3)